Trump, looking to 'shake up the Dems a little bit,' hits 'mumbling' Pelosi in rally ahead of key NH primary

 "Very distracting.
 Very distracting," Trump continued.
 "I'm speaking, and a woman is mumbling terribly behind me.
 Angry.
 We're the ones who should be angry, not them."

 He then thanked Pelosi for giving Republicans the highest poll numbers they've "ever" had -- or at least since 2005, according to a recent Gallup survey.
+Pelosi, who ripped up Trump's State of the Union address as soon as it concluded, was widely criticized especially after videos emerged showing that she had visibly torn some of the pages in advance.

+"Nine months from now, we are going to retake the House of Representatives, we are going to hold the Senate, and we are going to keep the White House," Trump said to thunderous applause.
+"We have so much more enthusiasm, it's not even close.
+They're all fighting each other. ...
+They don't know what they're doing; they can't even count their votes."

-Earlier in the day, celebrating his acquittal last week on impeachment charges, Trump couldn't resist taking a dig at the Democrats for the disastrous Iowa Caucuses last week, where the results remained incoherent and subject to change amid mounting inconsistencies.
+Earlier in the day, celebrating his acquittal last week on impeachment charges, Trump couldn't resist taking a separate dig at the Democrats for the disastrous Iowa Caucuses last week, where the results remained incoherent and subject to change amid mounting inconsistencies.

 "Will be in Manchester, New Hampshire, tonight for a big Rally.
 Want to shake up the Dems a little bit - they have a really boring deal going on," Trump tweeted.
 "Still waiting for the Iowa results, votes were fried.
 Big crowds in Manchester!"